Sushmita-23/Hacktoberfest/README.md

 > [Fork this repository](https://help.github.com/articles/fork-a-repo/)

->  Clone the forked repository from your account
+>  Clone the forked repository from your account.

 > Add your JSON file to the respective folder.

 > Commit your changes with an appropriate message.

+> Comment about how you can actually improve or update that repo.

+> Try to add info and not spam it.

 > [Create a pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/)